 “It really helps to go over the hours expected.
 If they’re working over 40 or 45 hours in a week, are they getting paid time and a half?”
 Thomason says.

 If you’re not sure what’s reasonable for pay, Care.com’s 2021 Cost of Care Survey found that the national average for weekly pay for a nanny caring for one child is $612.

 The contract should also state when and how the nanny will be paid, and who is responsible for withholding taxes.
 If you plan to give your nanny any bonuses or raises, this should also be covered in the contract, Thomason says, and it should be clear if they will be automatic or dependent on job performance.

 3. Time off: vacation, sick days and backup care

 Your contract should clearly state which holidays the nanny gets off and if the nanny will receive any paid time off.
-Thomason says two weeks of paid vacation per year is typical, though it’s important to indicate if the dates are up to the nanny or the family.
-She says in some cases, the timing of one of the weeks is the family’s choice, and the other week is the nanny’s choice.
+Thomason says two weeks of paid vacation per year is typical though it’s important to indicate if the dates are up to the nanny or the family.
+She says, in some cases, the timing of one of the weeks is the family’s choice, and the other week is the nanny’s choice.
 This is so the family can take a vacation the same time as their nanny to reduce the amount of time they have to find an alternative caregiver.

 The contract should also clearly state if your nanny is expected or allowed to go on family vacations with you, and if so, what the pay rate is during that time.

-Lastly, it should cover how much paid sick time your nanny will get.
+Lastly, your contract should cover how much paid sick time your nanny will get.
 Thomason says five paid sick days is common for full-time nannies, but it can vary depending on your state’s laws and your preferences.
 It’s often wise to include details on what should happen if the nanny is too sick to come in for work but has used up all her paid sick days — and any emergency backup care that might be available.
 For instance, you may want your nanny to be responsible for supplying a backup caregiver if they are unable to make it to work.